MrMYHuang/demo_qwenvl/README.md

 # A Demo of Visual Question/Answer by Qwen3 VL
 This demo implements visual question/answer by Qwen3 VL Instruct.
-You can select an image and type your question, and then submit them to the VLLM backend app for answer.
+You can select an image and type your question, and then submit them to the VLM backend app for answer.

-It provides a frontend (Vue) and a backend (Python + Qwen/Qwen3-VL-2B-Instruct VLLM).
+It provides a frontend (Vue) and a backend (Python + Qwen/Qwen3-VL-2B-Instruct VLM).

 The demo frontend app screenshot:
 ![](docs/demo.png)